 Light comes.
 Just as “In the beginning, when God created the heavens and the earth, the earth was a formless void and darkness covered the face of the deep…” (Genesis 1:1-2a).
 In the beginning, all was a dark void.

-Then, It is still in this emptiness, God appears and says ‘Let there be light,’ and there was light’
+Then, in this emptiness, God appears and says ‘Let there be light,’ and there was light’

 God called the light Day and the darkness he called Night.
 And there was evening and there was morning, the first day” (Genesis 1:3,5).

 Just as in the Holy Saturday, darkness was just momentary and Light came and took the center stage.
-This gives me a lot of encouragement that there is always hope.
+This gives us a lot of encouragement that there is always hope.